What Could Go Wrong When Building Your Own Website?

 • How much is a pro going to cost

-• Do I have the requisite skills and talents to design and build my own?
+• Do I have the necessary skills and talents to design and build my own effective website?

 • Do I have the time to invest in building it myself?

-Not any more.
+Not anymore.
 These days, you can build a website easily — or so it seems — using platforms like WordPress.comweebly.com, and wix.com.
-Most let you start for free, then pay for upgrades like your own domain name and customizations.
+Most let you start for free or inexpensively, then pay for upgrades like your own domain name and customizations.

 But is DIY the best way to go?